kenneth-ge/kenneth-ge/README.md

 ### Hey!
 I'm Kenneth Ge 👋

-🔭 I’m currently working on developing an interactive online directory system for the Town of Greenburgh and creating resources for my educational nonprofit, Pondr Tech
+🔭 I’m currently working on learning more about low-level programming and parallelized algorithms!

 🔥 My interests are computer networking, cybersecurity, algorithms, and desktop app development